 The number of classroom contact hours, class size and total number of students taught by each faculty member are expected to vary widely among and within schools and departments, depending on the nature of the subject or activity being taught and upon the amount of teaching assistance provided (in the form of teaching assistants, graders, etc.).
+Departments and faculty set course enrollment caps, for all departmental courses, subject to the approval of the chair, where applicable and dean.
+Should the dean deem that circumstances require increases to instructional efficiency, department faculty shall have primary responsibility for proposing academically and pedagogically sound plans for achieving fiscal savings targets assigned by the dean.
+Once course capacities are announced for a given semester schedule, individual course capacities may be increased only at the discretion of the instructor of the course.

 The average faculty workload practices of the various departments/programs in the recent past shall remain in effect for the duration of this Agreement.

 The Administration recognizes the central fact, common to all institutions of higher education, that, generally, one (1) hour of scheduled instruction by a faculty member requires several hours of instruction-related work that takes place outside the classroom.
-This includes preparation and ongoing revision of teaching material, remaining professionally up to date, as well as being available to students both through scheduled office hours and other traditional methods of student-faculty contact.
+This includes preparation and ongoing revision of teaching material, remaining professionally up to date, as well as being available to students both through scheduled office hours and other methods of student-faculty contact.
 These activities are expected of all faculty members and are taken into account in the assignment of instructional workloads.

 The regularly scheduled instructional workload as described in Sections 15.1 through 15.5 may include such nonscheduled instruction as the supervision of internships, fieldwork, dissertations and theses, external degree contracts and competencies, honors projects, independent study programs, instruction in special programs and direction and/or coordination of laboratories and/or multi-sectional courses.
-In accordance with past practice and procedures, certain faculty members may be involved in precollege programs, continuing and adult education, summer session and extension activities as a part of their basic instructional workload.
+In accordance with past practice and procedures, certain faculty members may be involved in precollege programs, continuing and adult education, and summer session activities as a part of their basic instructional workload.

 A faculty member shall be assigned courses to teach in his/her area(s) of expertise as much as possible.
 An individual faculty member's rank, status and seniority shall not be the controlling factors in said assignment of courses.

 The Administration recognizes the contribution that can be made by the faculty regarding the development of faculty teaching schedules.
-Accordingly, within assigned space allocations, faculty teaching schedules shall be developed at the department/program level in accordance with procedures established within said department or program.
+Accordingly, within assigned section and space allocations, faculty teaching schedules shall be developed at the department/program level in accordance with procedures established within said department and subject to the approval of the department chair, where applicable.
 These procedures shall insure that each affected faculty member shall have prior and reasonable consultation regarding his/her schedule.
-Schedules must be in accordance with and in response to student needs and the needs of the University's academic program.
 These schedules shall then be submitted to the appropriate Dean or designee for approval.
-If the Dean or designee wishes to revise the schedule developed by the department/program: (a) an opportunity will be provided for discussion; and (b) reasons shall be provided and they shall not be arbitrary or capricious.
+If the Dean or designee wishes to revise the schedule developed by the department/program: (a) an opportunity will be provided for discussion with the department chair; and (b) reasons shall be provided and they shall not be arbitrary or capricious.

 In determining instructional workloads, the faculty member's research commitment, service contributions and prior instructional workload shall be taken into account to determine whether these warrant adjustment of instructional workload.

-Faculty members on active appointment are expected to participate in: (a) student orientation, (b) registration and (c) commencement.
+Faculty members on active appointment are expected to participate in: (a) student orientation, (b) advising and (c) commencement.

-During the first week of classes, each faculty member shall, in each course taught, provide a copy of his or her syllabus to his or her Department Head and all students in the course.
+During the first week of classes, each faculty member shall, in each course taught, provide a copy of his or her syllabus to his or her department chair and all students in the course.

 Performance of Bargaining Unit Work